Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 USing the markup above add an the image `pattern.png` along the bottom edge.
 The image should be 10px and repeat on the x axis.

+## Learning Objectives

+- Use CSS Grid
+- Define grid with columns and rows
+- Map elements to grid cells

 ## Video Lessons

 https://www.youtube.com/playlist?list=PLoN_ejT35AEhF_M9vBuZgW0E4PiDb19oX